muratk5n/thirdwave/en/README.md

 The backlash didn't happen because of shitlibs failure on making movies more cuck.
 Or failing to talk about SJW concepts more in depth at schools.
-The reasons for economic.
+The reasons were economic.
 Doubling down on what didn't work made the fail even deeper, the art, general discourse suffered.
 Remember Russiagate, it was some insane asylum stuff..